Dalimil/Find-and-Replace-Browser-Extension/README.md

 UPDATE: The background page cannot open the pop-up(https://stackoverflow.com/questions/5544256/chrome-extensionhow-to-pragmatically-open-the-popup-window-from-background-htm).
 It cannot be opened programmatically - the user must click on the browser action or press the keyboard shortcut to open it.
 But we can inject a content script that creates a floating div in the page with a hint text suggesting the user should press the keyboard shortcut to open the find & replace widget.

+#### Widget Design
+At the same time, we initially disable the action buttons when the user hasn't typed in anything into the search field yet.
+This is in order to draw attention to the active input field element, rather than overwhelming the user with options that cannot be used.
+Google Docs use the exact same design pattern.

+We add a box shadow highlight to the currently selected input area.
+If no single text area is selected, we higlight all text areas in the page.
+We do this to indicate which text is going to be affected by the search and replace operation and thus improve usability.
+Without the visual indicator people might complain that the extension doesn't work, while in fact they might just have a different text area selected.
+The search widget will also indicate if there are no editable text areas in the page.

 ### Scope of Search

 #### `<input type="text">`